NVIDIA Corporation

 Noise Reduction Dispute:

-The services of an attorney in a dispute relating to a Member’s enjoyment of his/her residence, where any activity related to noise affecting the Member’s enjoyment of their home is prohibited by federal, state or local law, up to the maximum shown in the Schedule of Benefits.
-Advice and/or preparation and assistance for a dispute filed in court is also covered, although representation in small claims court is not covered.
+The services of an attorney in a dispute relating to a Member’s enjoyment of their residence, where any activity related to noise affecting the Member’s enjoyment of their home is prohibited by federal, state or local law, up to the maximum shown in the Schedule of Benefits.
+Advice and/or preparation and assistance for a dispute filed in court is also covered, although representation in court is not covered.

 Financial Matters